 Initially, medical patients benefitting from the work funded by the association were mostly children, because at that time the majority lost their battle to survive congenital heart defects (CHDs) during childhood.
 For the next 60 years the organization grew, and leaders worked diligently to raise funding that would provide resources for trailblazing cardiac research, fellowship training, continuing education, and life-saving equipment — significant amounts supporting The Heart Institute at Cincinnati Children’s Hospital Medical Center (CCHMC).
 Additional resources went to affiliate organizations, in other parts of the United States, and abroad, all closely vetted and aligned with the objective to improve the odds for those born with CHDs.

-Thanks in part to the foresight of those caring pioneers who became change agents back in 1940, in the last two decades, the premature death rate for those born with a heart defect has decreased by more than 37%.
-Now, an average of 50% of those with CHDs are living healthy, active lives into adulthood.
+Thanks in part to the foresight of those caring pioneers who became change agents back in 1940, in the last two decades, in the U.S., the premature death rate for those born with a heart defect has decreased by more than 37%.
+Now, an average of 50% of those with CHDs in the U.S. are living healthy, active lives into adulthood.
 Patients served by the research and programs funded now range from fetus to adult.
 Through early diagnosis and follow-up care, the overall cardiac health of those living with CHDs has improved greatly.

 In 2020, knowing that significant numbers of those living with CHDs were no longer children, it became joyfully clear that the foundation’s name ‘Children’s Heart Association of Cincinnati’ should be revisited.
 In acknowledgement of ongoing, global advancement brought about through work and programs funded by the organization, and in recognition of their 80th anniversary, the name ‘Congenital Heart Alliance of Cincinnati’ was mindfully adopted.

 The initials, CHAoC, are still the same, and so is the work remaining to help more children and adults overcome CHDs.
-With half of babies born with CHDs still likely to lose their lives during childhood the fight continues — at full swing.
+Globally, with 70% of babies born with CHDs still likely to lose their lives during their first year, the fight continues — at full swing.

 CHAoC Founding Members